 Model X: Kids and Carseats

-Installing carseats in the MX is a frustrating proposition.
+Installing carseats in the MX is a frustrating proposition (check this page out for more MX carseat help).
 The 2nd row seats that are on pedestals (called “monoposts”) are all one piece, meaning there’s no bight (or crack), and they are comfortably stiff; the padding gives very little so you can’t “squish” carseats down into it.
 They’re also fairly narrow “captain’s chairs.”
 I’ve found this tricky for rear-facing only infant seat bases that have anti-rebound bars or an anti-rebound feature to them (like a high edge that rests against the vehicle seat back) because there will be space between the base and the vehicle seat back.
 The seat belt buckles are flush with the vehicle seats which I like when installing carseats, but hate for booster riders.
 Buckles that are flush with vehicle seats mean that they’ll never be up and in the way of a carseat belt path; on the flip side, for booster riders, it’s incredibly frustrating for a child with limited dexterity to try to buckle a seat belt over the side of a booster seat into one.
 Buckle extenders are a huge no-no: they alter the geometry of the belt path and often place the buckle right under the booster arm which no manufacturer allows.

 Some high-end carseats that you want to love in this model of the MX are just difficult, like the Nuna Pipa using LATCH.
 It may work better with the fold-flat bench 2nd row seat that is not on the monoposts since that seat is built differently.
 It took me a good, long time to come to terms with the Pipa installed with LATCH in my MX.
 (My criteria for installing carseats in general?
 I am not willing to spend a significant amount of time or injure myself installing a carseat.
 If *I* have to spend a 20-30 minutes and end up needing to ice myself installing a carseat, how long is it going to take a less-skilled parent?)
 I haven’t found any carseats to date that have been incompatible, but I have found many—in all price ranges—to be difficult to install because of the shape and padding of the 2nd row seats.